 The single most memorable thing one of my friends brought on top of her meal was homemade strawberry scones, raw and ready to be baked or stuck in the freezer for the future.
 Having something fresh and homemade out of my oven for breakfast with none of the kitchen mess was such a blessing.
 She also brought a jar of homemade strawberry freezer jam which was the trigger for my passion for making it myself every year since.

-These extras are totally unnecessary but for a friend who needs just a little extra special something, consider adding:
+These extras are totally optional but for a friend who needs just a little extra special something, consider adding:

 - hard boiled eggs: great go-to snacks for the whole family the next day